 UPHS Library Mission Statement

 The UPHS library is a positive force in the learning experience of Upper Perk Students.
-We provide resources that connect with curricular needs and also provide for the informational and reading interests of the population.
-We help to prepare students to be active and independent learners who evaluate resources to choose the most reliable and relevant sources for their purposes.
+We provide resources that connect with curricular needs and also provide for the informational and reading interests of the community.
+We help to prepare students to be active and independent learners who critically evaluate resources to choose the most reliable and relevant sources for their purposes.
+Link to Curriculum Map

 Hours of Operation